When you think of cactus, you naturally think of thorns, but did you know cacti have two types of thorns?

 - Wrap the affected area with gauze and then soak the gauze with white glue.

-Using a combination of these methods should remove most of the tiny, barbed irritants.
+Using a combination of these most effective methods should remove most of the tiny, barbed irritants.

 If you are one of the unfortunate people who develop long-standing glochid-induced dermatitis, you’ll need to see your doctor for more aggressive removal of barbs and treatment of symptoms.